Semialgebraic set: Dimension 1

+Since each $P_i$ has a constant sign in each open interval delimited by two consecutive roots of the product $P=P_1 \cdots P_k$, the set $S$ is the union of some ot these intervals, and thus a union of special basic semialgebraic sets.

+The final result follows since a finite union of singletons and open intervals is also a disjoint union of points nd intervals.

 Properties

 Similarly to algebraic subvarieties, finite unions and intersections of semialgebraic sets are still semialgebraic sets.
 Furthermore, unlike subvarieties, the complement of a semialgebraic set is again semialgebraic.
 Finally, and most importantly, the Tarski–Seidenberg theorem says that they are also closed under the projection operation: in other words a semialgebraic set projected onto a linear subspace yields another semialgebraic set (as is the case for quantifier elimination).
 These properties together mean that semialgebraic sets form an o-minimal structure on R.

 A semialgebraic set (or function) is said to be defined over a subring A of R if there is some description, as in the definition, where the polynomials can be chosen to have coefficients in A.

 On a dense open subset of the semialgebraic set S, it is (locally) a submanifold.
 One can define the dimension of S to be the largest dimension at points at which it is a submanifold.
 It is not hard to see that a semialgebraic set lies inside an algebraic subvariety of the same dimension.